 The discourses report that even after his full awakening the Buddha still went into solitary silent retreat.
-19 Even outside of intensive retreat, distinguished visitors were sometimes not allowed to approach him if he was engaged in his daily meditation.
-20 According to the Buddha's own statement in the $Mah\bar{a}su\tilde{n}\tilde{n}ata$ Sutta, if while abiding in emptiness meditation he was visited by monks, nuns, or laity, his mind inclined to seclusion to such an extent that he would talk to them in a way that was intended to dismiss them.
-21
+Even outside of intensive retreat, distinguished visitors were sometimes not allowed to approach him if he was engaged in his daily meditation.
+According to the Buddha's own statement in the Mahāsuññata Sutta, if while abiding in emptiness meditation he was visited by monks, nuns, or laity, his mind inclined to seclusion to such an extent that he would talk to them in a way that was intended to dismiss them.
+According to the such as a supplementary of the suppl

 His secluded lifestyle earned the Buddha some undeserved ridicule from other ascetics, who insinuated that he might fear being vanquished in debate with others.
 This, however, was not the case; the Buddha was not afraid of debate or of anything else.
-His secluded and meditative lifestyle was simply the appropriate expression of his realization, and at the same time a way of setting an example to others.
-23
+His